ArkaB-DS/Adaptive-MCMC/README.md

 # Adaptive-MCMC
-This repo is for a group project for the course MTH707A: Markov Chain Monte Carlo at IIT Kanpur.
+This repository is for a group project for the course *MTH707A: Markov Chain Monte Carlo* during the academic session 2021-2022 (even semester) at IIT Kanpur.

 ### Group Memebers :
 1. [Aritra Majumdar](https://github.com/aritra98-cloud)